BDBluhm/INFOTC-1600-GitHub-Challenge/MD Page #1.md

 Return to <a href= "https://github.com/BDBluhm/INFOTC-1000-Midterm/blob/main/README.md"> Homepage

 # My Hobbies
-I mostly spend my free time relaxing at home or in my dorm.
-I like to play video games, alone and with friends occasionally, and I like watching movies or reading.
+I mostly spend my free time relaxing at my apartment.
+I like to play video games, alone and with friends, and I like watching movies or reading.
 I love the outdoors too, and spend a lot of time camping.
-I'm a boyscout, and have been in scouting for nearly ten years now.
+I'm a boyscout, and have been in scouting for ten years now.
 Me and some of my friends also go on roadtrips occasionally, and camp out in new cities in other states.
-The last week of summer this year me and two friends drove to Minnesota and camped out near Minneapolis, and visited the city.
+Last summer me and two friends drove to Minnesota and camped out near Minneapolis, and visited the city.

 ## My Favorite Things
 **A Few of My Favorite Movies:**